moratorium08/ctf_writeups/2023/TSG_CTF_2023/README.md

 Let us move to talking about how the data structures are designed and implemented.
 We first see the original implementation of `BrandedVec` and why it's considered to be sound, then look at the modification to it.

-Since Rust always bound-checks accesses to a vector, within the safe world of Rust, OOB accesses (unless their interfaces are unsound) always causes a panic.
-Basically, proving safety of index accesses is a difficult problem (undecidable problem), but sometimes we can easily prove the safety.
+Since Rust always bound-checks accesses to a vector, within the safe world of Rust, OOB accesses (unless their interfaces are unsound) always cause a panic.
+Basically, proving the safety of index accesses is a difficult problem (undecidable problem), but sometimes we can easily prove the safety.
 Consider the following program:

 ```rust
 let v = vec![1, 2, 3];